Abi Stone

 My current, and recent, research projects:

-(i) provide a chronology and environmental reconstruction for early Hominin adaptations in arid landscapes of the Namib desert (George Leader - The College of New Jersey, USA Ted Marks -Iowa, USA, Rachel Bynoe - University of Southampton, Dominic Stratford - University of the Witwatersand, South Africa, Kaarina Efraim - National Museum of Namibia, Eugene Marais - Gobabeb Research Institute, Namibia, Rachel Smedley - University of Liverpool);
+• a UoM funded project Early Hominin adaptations in arid landscapes of the Namib desert, where I provided chronological control and an environmental reconstruction as part of this exploratory project, with George Leader - The College of New Jersey, USA Ted Marks -Iowa, USA, Rachel Bynoe - University of Southampton, Dominic Stratford - University of the Witwatersand, South Africa, Kaarina Efraim - National Museum of Namibia, Eugene Marais - Gobabeb Research Institute, Namibia, Rachel Smedley - University of Liverpool.

-(ii) provide a new chronology for key archaeological sites in the Mokopane region, Limpopo, South Africa (Partrick Randolph-Quinney - Northumberland, Anthony Sinclair - Liverpool, Simon Armitage - Royal Holloway University of London)
+• A new chronology for key archaeological sites in the Mokopane region, Limpopo, South Africa (Patrick Randolph-Quinney - Northumberland, Anthony Sinclair - Liverpool, Simon Armitage - Royal Holloway University of London)

-(v) explore the use of chemical tracers as novel proxies for environmental change (hydrostratigraphies) and records of groundwater recharge and quality (Yijian Zeng - Utwente, Netherlands; Lianyu Yu - Northwest Agriculture and Forestry University, China; Martine van der Ploeg - Wadeningen, Netherlands; Heike Wanke - University of the West of England, UK; Andi Smith - BGS, ).
+• Exploring the use of chemical tracers as novel proxies for environmental change (hydrostratigraphies) and records of groundwater recharge and quality (Yijian Zeng - Utwente, Netherlands; Lianyu Yu - Northwest Agriculture and Forestry University, China; Martine van der Ploeg - Wadeningen, Netherlands; Heike Wanke - University of the West of England, UK; Andi Smith - BGS).

 Active Grants